omeka/omeka-s-enduser/content/resource-template.md

 1. Add properties from the list of vocabularies in the menu on the right side of the screen.
 You can filter properties in the text box or select from a specific vocabulary using the arrows to the right of the vocabulary names.
 1. If desired, modify the property (see Property options, below)

+Be sure to Save your resource template before leaving this page.

 ### Property options
 You can modify the display label, comment on the label, set a property as required, and set the default data type for each property in your template.